andrelandgraf/openimg/README.md

 ### Image optimization endpoint

 The easiest way to use openimg is to create an image optimization endpoint in your application to optimize images from your existing web server.
+This is useful if you have a few images in your public folder and want to optimize them on-demand.

+#### Example for Remix/React Router

 Below is an example for an `/img` endpoint in Remix/React Router using `openimg/node` and `openimg/react`: